 - Community Capacity Grants, which provide early stage financial support for community enterprise projects.
 This programme is open to all communities up to five miles from Scotland’s coastline or within five miles of our rural estates

-- Environment Grants, which provide funding to Crown Estate Scotland tenants only, for projects (on the Scottish Crown Estate) which can deliver demonstrable environmental benefits within 18 months of award of funds
+- Environment Grants, which provide funding to Crown Estate Scotland tenants only, for projects which can deliver demonstrable environmental benefits within 18 months of award of funds

 Up to £970,000 will be made available over three years across both programmes.
 More detailed information on each fund is available below.

 Why is it important?